virtualstaticvoid/rails_simple_config/README.md

 Define your settings in the generated `secrets.yml` and `config.yml` files, found in your Rails `config` directory.

-Both files contains a shared section and sections with overrides for the development, test and production Rails environments.
+Both files contain a shared section and sections with overrides for the respective development, test and production Rails environments.
 It can also contain ERB code so that more advanced configuration scenarios can be supported.

     # example configuration